Startups made easy. Sorted.

 Services which allow UK users to talk to other people online through messaging, comments and forums.

-As well as the big, well-known social media platforms and search engines, the laws will affect:
+As well as the big, well-known social media platforms and search engines, the laws affect:

 • forums